Nestor Makhno: Failing health and death

 Around this time, Makhno learned that Peter Arshinov had defected to the Soviet Union, which left him even more isolated from the Ukrainian exiles.
 Makhno spent his last years writing criticisms of the Bolsheviks and encouraging other anarchists to learn from the mistakes of the Ukrainian experience.
 His final article, an obituary for his old friend Nikolai Rogdaev, went unsent as Makhno could not afford the postage.
 As he suffered from malnutrition, Makhno's tuberculosis worsened to the point that he was hospitalized on 16 March 1934.
-Operations failed to help and Makhno finally died in the early hours of 25 July 1934.
-He was cremated three days after his death, with five hundred people attending his funeral at the Père Lachaise Cemetery in Paris.
+After several operations failed to help, Makhno died in the early hours of 25 July 1934.
+He was cremated three days after his death; five hundred people attended his funeral at the Père Lachaise Cemetery in Paris.